Intervention

 21 Jun, 2022

-Cocaine is a powerfully addictive stimulant drug known to increase one’s level of alertness, attention, and energy.
 Derived from the coca plant, native to South America, cocaine has been utilized for certain valid medical purposes by health care providers.
 However, it is most commonly abused recreationally.
-In addition, using cocaine is illegal, and thus, many people will partake in dangerous endeavors to obtain the drug.
-Other names for cocaine include: coke, snow, rock, blow, and crack.

 As a street drug, cocaine comes in fine, powder form.
-Often cocaine is mixed with other drugs, such as stimulant amphetamine or opioids, including fentanyl, to increase profits.
-Adding synthetic drugs to cocaine is extremely risky as it increases overdose deaths among users.
-Because this drug is highly addictive and destructive by nature, it is extremely important that someone abusing this drug seek help immediately.
-Learning how cocaine affects the brain, withdrawal symptoms experienced when detoxing off cocaine, and how to get help for drug abuse are essential to moving on the path of sobriety.
+Often, cocaine is mixed with other drugs, such as stimulant amphetamine or opioids, including fentanyl, to increase profits.
+Adding synthetic drugs to cocaine is extremely risky as it substantially increases overdose deaths among users.

 How Cocaine Use Affects the Brain

-Cocaine increases dopamine levels in the brain.
-Dopamine is the neurotransmitter responsible for controlling movement and reward.
-When dopamine is working optimally, it will recycle back into the cell that released it.
-However, when cocaine is used, dopamine is unable to be recycled, thus creating large amounts of buildup between nerve cells and stopping their normal communication.
+However, during cocaine use, dopamine is unable to be recycled, thus creating large amounts of buildup between nerve cells and stopping their normal communication.
 This buildup creates a “high,” or intense feelings of energy and alertness.

 Prolonged cocaine use can create a tolerance to the drug, meaning that the person using it becomes less sensitive to the dopamine “high” and needs larger amounts to feel its effects.
-This, in turn, reinforces taking more of the drug to feel the same high and prevent experiencing withdrawal symptoms from detoxing off cocaine.

 In addition to its effects on the brain, cocaine use creates a myriad of short and long-term health side effects for the individual abusing this drug.